amperka/raspberry_support/README.md

 app.run(port=3000, host='0.0.0.0')
 ```

-Sometimes following steps 8 to 12 you can get console message:
+Sometimes following steps 8 to 12, you can get console message:
 `socket.error: [Errno 48] Address already in use`
-It means that server is still running.
-In this case use a command:
+It means that the server is still running.
+In this case, use a command:

 ```bash
 ps -u | grep python
 ```

 You will get the list of all processes running.
-Find the line `landing.py`, check it's number in the second column and kill it with command:
+Find the line `landing.py`, check its number in the second column, and kill it with the command:

 ```bash
 kill -9 xxx
 ```

-Where `xxx` is the number of the line.
+where `xxx` is the number of the line.
 Then start the server again.

 ## 11. LED remote control